Roshrini/mxnet/docs/api/scala/model.md

 ## Use Multiple Devices

 Set ```ctx``` to the list of devices that you want to train on.
-You can create list of devices in any way you want.
+You can create a list of devices in any way you want.

 ```scala
     val devices = Array(Context.gpu(0), Context.gpu(1))